bmidi/newhaven.bike/cranksgiving_2023.md

 The easiest way to stick to the planned route is to group up and follow someone with a bike computer.

+A link will be provided which can be opened on mobile devices and a cue sheet will also be available.

 Route will be provided publicly the night before the event.

 ## Healthy Foods Donation List